natfarleydev/prd-markdown/markdown/core/coreClassesDetails.markdown

 divine magic, or to lend healing to companions in need.

 As their powers are influenced by their faith, all clerics must focus their worship upon a divine source.
 While the vast majority of clerics revere a specific deity, a small number dedicate themselves to a divine concept worthy of devotion—such as battle, death, justice, or knowledge—free of a deific abstraction.
 (Work with your GM if you prefer this path to selecting a specific deity.)

-**Alignment**: A cleric's [alignment] must be within one step of her deity's, along either the law/chaos axis or the good/evil axis ).
+**Alignment**: A cleric's [alignment] must be within one step of her deity's, along either the law/chaos axis or the good/evil axis.

 **Hit Die**: d8.

-## Class Skills
+### Cleric Class Skills

 The cleric's class skills are [Appraise] ([Int]), [Craft] ([Int]), [Diplomacy] ([Cha]), Heal ([Wis]), [Knowledge] (arcana)